Medical Laboratory Sciences

 The Bachelor of Science in Medical Technology major requires three years of study in the basic sciences and general education at UCO.
 For the last year of study, a student must be accepted into one of three available hospital internship programs (St. Francis Hospital in Tulsa, Comanche County Hospital in Lawton or Valley View Hospital in Ada).
 Successful completion results in a B.S.
 Degree in Medical Technology.

 Scholarships & Tuition Waivers

 Incoming freshmen are eligible for a variety of scholarships within the General Academic Scholarship Program.
 There are multiple scholarships specific to the College of Mathematics and Science.

 - Healthcare: clinical research (e.g., virology, immunology, enzymology), medical devices, equipment

 - Pharmacology: drug properties, interactions, application, development

 - Environmental: testing, air, water, and waste management, regulation

 - Agricultural: crop production, herbicide/pesticide development and application, bio-remediation

 - Forensic: toxicology, DNA analysis, scientific instrumentation

-Take advantage of these opportunities in the Metro which may spark your interest and even boost your resume.
+Take advantage of these opportunities in the Metro that may spark your interest and even boost your résumé.